AIR CURTAIN GROUP

 To endorse the use of air curtain technology in saving overall building energy consumption and promoting carbon reduction, also to provide comfort conditions at doorways and other openings, produce technical standards and generate information for potential customers and specifiers.

-issue 2 of the Air Curtain Guide now available to download.
+Issue 3 of the Air Curtain Guide is now available to download.

 Doorway entrances are associated with a loss of energy because of air exchange across the opening resulting from temperature differences between the inside and outside, wind pressure and induced draughts from building stack effect.
 Some retail outlets operate an open-door policy whilst others actively oppose this strategy.
 Even when a closed door policy is endorsed, once there is more than a certain amount of pedestrian traffic the entrance effectively becomes open and significant energy losses occur.
 (Click the figure on the left for an animation of energy wasted with an open doorway).

 Another problem with doorway entrances can be that of comfort conditions being compromised, particularly for employees and people that work in the vicinity of the doorway entrance, although conditions further into the building can also be affected.

 Air curtains are intended to reduce or eliminate air exchange and infiltration at entrances whether the doorway is open or closed.
 They are also designed to condition air that may still enter the doorway so as to provide comfort for occupants, particularly near the entrance.
 (Click the figure on the right for an animation of energy savings with an air curtain fitted).

 The Air Curtain Suppliers Group is actively involved in a wide range of technical and promotional aspects of air curtain technology.

 The Group produce information documentation for the home market promoting energy saving, carbon reduction, the correct specification of equipment and installation and service good practice.